artjohan/graphql/README.md

 To use the website, log in with your 01 Intra credentials.
 The credentials will not be stored.

-After logging in, you will be redirected to a page with your user information and 2 graphs.
+After logging in, you will be directed to a page with your user information and 2 graphs based on your statistics.

 # Testing

 [Here](https://github.com/01-edu/public/tree/master/subjects/graphql/audit) are the audit questions to test the program.

-If there are any issues or you run into any glitches, feel free to contact me on discord.
+If there are any issues, feel free to contact me on discord.

 # Implementation